This post may contain affiliate links. Please see our disclosure policy.

 YOU GUYS.
 I did it.
 I really did it.
-For the past few weeks I’d been devising a secret plan to figure out how to stuff a sandwich into a pretzel, or how to make a pretzel-covered corn dog, or how to put pizza fillings inside a pretzel stick, or how to make a pizza crust that tasted like a pretzel… and I couldn’t do it.
+For the past few weeks I’d been devising a secret plan to figure out how to stuff a sandwich into a pretzel, or how to make a pretzel-covered corn dog, or how to put pizza fillings inside a pretzel sticks recipe, or how to make a pizza crust that tasted like a pretzel… and I couldn’t do it.

 No matter how hard my brain muscles worked and I squinted at myself in the mirror so as to inspire some sort of magical stuffed pretzel-making revelation, I only ended up with a headache and more eye wrinkles.
 Or crow’s feet.
 Whatever they call them.